bigwoof/home-assistant.github.io/source/_components/binary_sensor.markdown

 Knowing that there are only two states allows Home Assistant to represent these sensors in a better way in the frontend according to their functionality.

-The way these sensors are displayed in the frontend can be modified in the [customize section](/getting-started/customizing-devices/).
+The way these sensors are displayed in the frontend can be modified in the [customize section](/getting-started/customizing-devices/) with the "device_class:" flag.
 The following device classes are supported for binary sensors:

 - **None**: Generic on/off.
 This is the default and doesn't need to be set.
 - **cold**: `On` means cold